-Building Automation System (BAS)-An

-integration of digital, electronic, and/or pneumatic controls and devices to provide unattended and automatic operation of buildings systems.
+Building Automation System (BAS)-An integration of controls and devices to provide unattended and automatic operation of buildings systems.
 Systems may include HVAC, elevators, fire suppression, smoke control, security, lighting, and other subsystems.

 Building Codes-Rules specifying the minimum acceptable levels of safety for buildings and other structures.